papix/CUDA-DriverAPI/README.md

 # NAME

-CUDA::DeviceAPI - It's new $module
+CUDA::DriverAPI - It's new $module

 # SYNOPSIS

-    use CUDA::DeviceAPI;
+    use CUDA::DriverAPI;

 # DESCRIPTION

-CUDA::DeviceAPI is ...
+CUDA::DriverAPI is ...

 # LICENSE